nicoverbruggen/NickelCoverFix/README.md

 It mirrors the cover **Kobo itself already had** into `.adds/nickel-cover-fix/covers/`, keyed by the book's **stable ContentID** (`sha1(ContentID).png` for the library, `sha1(ContentID)-lock.jpg` for the lock screen), and shows that copy when Kobo would otherwise draw a placeholder.

 - **Capture:** as each of *your* books renders, its on-disk cover is copied from Kobo's cache (`.kobo-images`, via `Image::getFileName`) without re-encoding.
 Covers that were only ever in RAM are captured from the rendered image as a fallback.
 Store and recommendation covers are never touched.
 - **Serve:** when a cover would be a placeholder, the mirror is loaded and scaled in its place.
-This covers the **library grid**, the **lock/sleep screen**, and the home screen's **Now Reading** shelf.
+This covers the library in both **list** and **grid** views, the **lock/sleep screen**, and the home screen's tiles and carousels.
-- **First-run caching:** on a fresh install with nothing cached yet, the mod caches your library's covers once, automatically, about a second after you first reach the home screen.
-It runs post-boot (so it never slows startup) and only this one time, with a "Caching covers for first-time use" progress bar.
+- **First-run caching:** on a fresh install with nothing cached yet, the mod caches your library's covers once, automatically, about 3.5 seconds after you first reach the home screen.
+It runs post-boot (so it never slows startup) and only this one time, with a native "Preparing covers for first-time use..." progress dialog.
+It only runs when Kobo's own cover cache already has covers to copy.
+On a device that has not synced yet there is nothing to copy, so it does nothing and quietly retries on a later boot rather than marking itself done.
+When the pass finishes, the covers already on screen refresh in place, so no tab switch is needed.
-- **Repair Book Covers:** mirror your whole library at once from the More menu, with a progress bar — the same pass, available any time (for example after a later sync).
+- **Repair Book Covers:** mirror your whole library at once from the More page, with a progress bar.
+It is the same pass, available any time (for example after a later sync).
+The row sits just above the **Settings** row, and its progress dialog is titled "Copying covers again..." to set it apart from the first-run pass.

 The first-run cache above handles most people automatically.
 If you'd rather run it yourself, or need it again after syncing new books, open **More > Repair Book Covers**.
 It prepares the available cached covers in one post-boot pass, so the fallback is ready much sooner.
 Without either, covers are prepared automatically as books are shown, which can take a while.
 Placeholders may appear while valid covers are being copied.
 That is expected; the mirror will be used on a later render once it is ready.